wallarm/product-documentation/docs/latest/user-guides/dashboard.md

 ## Attack types

-This widget displays the [top types of detected attacks](../attacks-vulns-list.md) that makes patterns of malicious traffic and attacker behavior visible.
+This widget displays the [top types of detected attacks](../attacks-vulns-list.md) which helps to analyze the patterns of malicious traffic and attacker behavior.

 Using this data, you can analyze the vulnerability of your services to different attack types and take appropriate measures to improve service security.